 Here’s Bo’s (Breslin’s) most famous line in the movie:

 “There’s a monster outside my room, can I have a glass of water?”

 Hearing that line or even thinking of it makes me laugh every time.
 But hey, water is important!

-Here’s the trailer for the movie below, which includes that scene and much more, and still gets my heart pounding!
+The trailer for the movie, which includes that scene and much more, still gets my heart pounding!
 Watch it if you love scary stuff and/or need an adrenaline rush!
-Or here’s the short clip below that sharing Bo’s famous “water quote.”
-(FYI–The latter is not scary if you’re a “chicken” like me.)
-It also includes a bit more dialogue between “Bo” and her father (Mel Gibson), which makes me chuckle a bit more.
+About 1:20 in, you can hear Bo’s famous “water quote.”
+The trailer also includes a bit more dialogue between “Bo” and her father, which makes me chuckle a bit more.
 She also talks about “contamination,” which I’ll address later (and for once this contamination has nothing to do with gluten).

 By the way, I come by my love of water.
 I grew up in a home where something to drink almost always came from a big glass pitcher in the refrigerator—“ice water.”
 Simply water that was chilled.
 When my dad comes to visit on a hot day and inevitably ends up helping up out with a task or two, when I ask him what he’d like to drink, he almost always responds “I’ll take a glass of ice water, please.”